Your Garden Will Love You

 - Lemon Mint (Monarda citriodora)

 - Red Poppy / Shirley Poppy (Papaver rhoeas)

 Q: How many do I need for my space?

-A: Each Hummingbird & Butterfly Seedle contains between 25 and 45 flower seeds depending on the flower variety and their germination rate.
+A: Each Hummingbird & Butterfly Seedle contains between 15 and 25 flower seeds depending on the flower variety and their germination rate.
 Each Seedle can cover up to 1 square foot of space, but for a denser look of flower place 2-3 per square foot.
-Some of the flowers, like nasturtium are shade tolerant and actually fertilize your soil by storing nitrogen near the roots.
+Some of the flowers, like lupine fertilize your soil by storing nitrogen near the roots.

 Q: How Big Are They?